oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-makeinfo is part of the Texinfo project, the official documentation format of the GNU project.This is a minimal build with very basic functionality.
-Should only be used for build dependencies.
+makeinfo is part of the Texinfo project, the official documentation format of the GNU project.

 **More Information**